Disclosure: This post contains affiliate links.

 Just because San Sebastian is home to some of the world’s best restaurants doesn’t mean that you need to empty your bank account to experience it.
-The entire city has an appreciation for good food – and this is clearly present in the hundreds of pintxo bars dotting the streets of the city.
-On any given night, these bars are filled to the brim with people, making dinner time a delicious, albeit chaotic affair.
+The entire city has an appreciation for good food – and this is clearly present in the hundreds of pintxos bars dotting the streets of the city.
+On any given night, San Sebastian’s pintxos bars are filled to the brim with people, making dinner time a delicious, albeit chaotic affair.

 What is a pintxo?

 First of all, what in the world is a pintxo?
-Pronounced “peen-cho,” it’s essentially Basque for tapas, which are small plates.
+Pronounced “peen-cho,” it’s essentially Basque for tapas, which are small plates (there’s no such thing as San Sebastian tapas really.
+In Spanish, pintxos is spelled pinchos).
 Fun fact: two languages are spoken in Northeastern Spain – Spanish and Basque.
 While in some parts of Spain, you’ll get a free tapa when you order a drink, you’ll never get a free pintxo in the Basque region.
-Pintxos are high quality and more gourmet – frankly, they’re worth paying for.
+San Sebastian pintxos are especially high quality and more gourmet – frankly, they’re worth paying for.
 In San Sebastian, they typically range between €2 – €6 per plate.

 Pintxos are served in two ways.
 Many of the dishes that can be eaten at room temperature are set out on the bar.
 You pick which ones you like and pay your tab at the end.
 Some places charge you at the end by the number of skewer sticks you have, but I’ve noticed that this trend is more common at pintxo bars in other parts of Spain, rather than in San Sebastian itself.
 The bartenders in San Sebastian actually remember everything you order, which is seriously impressive.

 The second (and better) way to order pintxos is to get them made to order based on the menu items on the blackboard.
-My friend and I quickly realized that these pintxos were always better quality and more delicious.
+My friend and I quickly realized that this was the best way to eat pintxos; the ones we ordered were always better quality and more delicious.
 More expensive, but totally worth it.
 We didn’t eat from the counter after the first day.

 - Get there early.
 I know I said that no self-respecting Spaniard will eat before 9, but the difference between the crowd at 8:30 and the crowd at 9:15 is palpable.
 Get there a little early and you might even be lucky enough to snag a seat.

 - Park yourself at the bar.
-Even if you don’t manage to get to the bar early, (politely) shove your way up to the counter and don’t move.
+Even if you don’t manage to get to the pinchos bar early, (politely) shove your way up to the counter and don’t move.
 At least, not until you’ve ordered.
 Order everything you want to order.
 Eat it there.
 Then leave your spot.
-It’s a dog eat dog world at the pintxo bar, and spots to eat or even stand are hard to come by.
+Pintxos etiquette 101.
+It’s a dog eat dog world at the pintxos bar, and spots to eat or even stand are hard to come by.

 - Do your research.
-There are tons of pintxo bars in the city, and while I never had a bad meal, some bars are clearly better than others.
+There are tons of pintxo bars in the city, but you’re here for the best pintxos in San Sebastian (I mean, that’s why you’re reading this post, right?).
+While I never had a bad meal, some bars are clearly better than others.
 If your time is limited, get to the best places first.
 You can check out my favorites at the bottom of this post.

 - Choose the best food.
 The pintxos on the counter are fine, but the gems are the dishes that need to be cooked to order.
 Items are typically listed on a blackboard, with popular items listed in a different color, or with a star.
 You can also ask the bartender for recommendations, although that depends entirely on how busy the bar is.
 So many benefits to eating a little earlier, #justsayin.